FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Related Work

 \subsection{Fine-grained Detection}

-Recent progress in assessing the quality of open-source dialogue generated by LLMs has led to a variety of methodological improvements.
-Early studies primarily used traditional similarity-based metrics, such as n-gram overlap, and later incorporated embedding-based methods with pre-trained models to better capture semantic similarity between generated and reference texts \cite{zhang2019bertscore}.
-However, these single-score metrics often fall short in capturing the full complexity of long-form or dialogic outputs.
-As a result, recent research has turned toward more fine-grained evaluation approaches, especially within natural language processing and dialogue systems.
-Inspired by tasks like aspect-based sentiment analysis—which acknowledges the possibility of having both positive and negative sentiments in the same sentence \cite{tan2019recognizing}—researchers have started exploring span-level or unit-level evaluation methods.
-For instance, \citet{song2024finesure} and \citet{wan2024acueval} introduced fine-grained techniques for detecting hallucinations in text summarization, allowing for more accurate identification of factual errors.
-Likewise, \citet{min2023factscore} proposed a fine-grained fact scoring method to evaluate factual accuracy in long-form text generation, although its use has so far been limited to bio-generation and does not directly apply to dialogue.
-Similarly, \citet{zhong2022towards} developed a unified, multidimensional evaluation framework for text generation tasks to support fine-grained analysis.
-Building on these efforts, our work seeks to combine fine-grained evaluation with hallucination detection to more effectively assess the quality and factual consistency of open-source dialogue systems.
+Inspired by the challenges observed in dialogue hallucination detection, we further review fine-grained detection techniques developed in general domains.
+Aspect-based sentiment analysis acknowledges the possibility of having both positive and negative sentiments in the same sentence \cite{tan2019recognizing}. \citet{song2024finesure} and \citet{wan2024acueval} introduced fine-grained techniques for detecting hallucinations in text summarisation, allowing for more accurate identification of factual errors. \citet{min2023factscore} proposed a fine-grained fact scoring method to evaluate factual accuracy in long-form text generation, although its use has so far been limited to bio-generation.
+Similarly, \citet{mitra2024factlens} provided a fact verification benchmark aimed at splitting claims into sub-claims and analysed the importance of the quality of sub-claims.

+Nevertheless, the above studies have not addressed the unique challenges of the dialogue domain, where fact verification must account for the evolving conversational context, making the task more complex.
+To this end, we introduce a fine-grained approach for dialogue fact verification.